Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JnA9OzdPHEI.md

 ### Transcript

-> yeah so in the question on whether or not, update5 will change recipes, i don't know yet
+> yeah so in the question on whether or not, update5 will change recipes, I don't know yet